HTTPArchive/almanac.httparchive.org/src/content/en/2022/security.md

 {{ figure_markup(
   image="csp-directives-usage.png",
-  caption="Most common directives used in CSP.", description="Bar chart showing usage of most common CSP directives. `upgrade-insecure-requests` is the most common with 54% in desktop and 56% in mobile, followed by `frame-ancestors` which is 54% in desktop and 53% in mobile. `block-all-mixed-content` is 26% in desktop and 38% in mobile, `default-src` is 19% in desktop and 16% in mobile, `script-src` is 17% in desktop and 15% in mobile, `style-src` is 14% in desktop and 12% in mobile, `img-src` is 13% in desktop and 11% in mobile, `font-src` is 1% in desktop and 9% in desktop, `connect-src` is 10% in desktop and 8% in mobile, `frame-src` is 10% in desktop and 7% in mobile", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSPHK3G2Ir-ys_oTrrhugqxV0aOSj3y5d1lANQ54GdaQtIHrzXIjQQGEpIdT_mQvxTrMtpd0Hn30zhF/pubchart?oid=417279434&format=interactive", sheets_gid="1303493233", sql_file="csp_directives_usage.sql"
+  caption="Most common directives used in CSP.", description="Bar chart showing usage of most common CSP directives. `upgrade-insecure-requests` is the most common with 54% in desktop and 56% in mobile, followed by `frame-ancestors` which is 54% in desktop and 53% in mobile. `block-all-mixed-content` is 26% in desktop and 38% in mobile, `default-src` is 19% in desktop and 16% in mobile, `script-src` is 17% in desktop and 15% in mobile, `style-src` is 14% in desktop and 12% in mobile, `img-src` is 13% in desktop and 11% in mobile, `font-src` is 11% in desktop and 9% in mobile, `connect-src` is 10% in desktop and 8% in mobile, `frame-src` is 10% in desktop and 7% in mobile", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSPHK3G2Ir-ys_oTrrhugqxV0aOSj3y5d1lANQ54GdaQtIHrzXIjQQGEpIdT_mQvxTrMtpd0Hn30zhF/pubchart?oid=417279434&format=interactive", sheets_gid="1303493233", sql_file="csp_directives_usage.sql"